NCIOCPL/wcms-percussion-tools/MaintenanceScripts/_README.txt

 cdeDeploy.ps1		Deploys CDE code from a set of per-site folders to the matching Preview
 					and Live sites.

+CopyToContent.bat	Copying a different server's content tree without overwriting any other
+					part of the E:\Content folder.

 findOldContent.ps1	Finds files older than a certain date.
 					Run from a site's Published content folder.
 (Requires a hard-coded date to be updated before running.)